Riga (moped): Types

 In 1965 the first model, called Riga-1, was released.
 The frame and look was inspired by the East German Simson Suhl.
-The engine was an imported Czechoslovakian made Jawa Stadion S11/S22 engine.
+The engine was an imported Czechoslovak-made Jawa Stadion S11/S22 engine.
 It used a two speed gearbox and foot pedals could also be used.
 Later production of the engine was brought in-house.

 In 1967 the successor, Riga-3, was presented at the Budapest International Fair.
 It was not much different from its predecessor, however, some changes were done to be able to use the S-51 engine.
 It was a 49.8 cc, air cooled, 1.5 HP engine using carburetor, mostly of type K30 or K35.
 It had 19" wheels and skirted fenders.

 In 1969 a more streamlined version, Riga-4, was introduced.
 The design of the engine had undergone numerous changes.
 The large-diameter, 19-inch wheels were replaced by smaller, 16-inch wheels, which remained until the end of the Riga moped production.
 The fuel tank was replaced.
 The new engine, S-52, was a 2 to 2.2 hp engine.
 In the last production year the all-plastic tail light cover from the previous design was replaced by metal.

 In 1974 the Riga-12 was released.
 It had significantly changed its appearance and functioning.
 While the earlier models had a rounded fuel tank it was now replaced by a less flashy, rounded off, rectangular shape.
 It still maintained its pedal-crank functionality.

 In 1979 Riga-16 was released.
 It essentially looked like the Riga-12.
 The engine was now a S-58, and pedal-cranks were not used in the design.
 The exhaust system had also changed; it was much longer.
 The seat was the long type, and more comfortable.
 The rear lamps were changed to a larger hexagonal-shape.
 It also came in metallic paint.

 1981 the Riga-22 was released.
 At first it had a Š-62 engine, then starting from 1984 Riga-22 was equipped with a V-50 engine.
 First V-50 models had no external differences from the Š-62, but the internals were redesigned.
 It had a similar looking, but, better clutch.
 The only identical parts were plastic friction discs.
 Instead of 2 friction discs, the V-50 had 3 friction discs, and the gearbox in V-50 had ball bearings, instead of plain bearings.
 It had a new, and more modern electronic ignition, and the fuel tank was redesigned.
 The new V-50 engine was also used.
 Riga-22 was produced until 1989.